 1. UV Rays and Weather Protection

 Did you know UV rays can cause eye cancer (ocular melanoma)?
 Some studies have confirmed this.
-And according to the American Cancer Society, UV rays can also cause other eye problems:
+According to the American Cancer Society, UV rays can also cause other eye problems:

 The UV rays can lead to the formation of cataracts (clouding of the eye’s lens) and tissue growth on the surface of your eye (pterygium).
 And your cornea may even become inflamed or burned.